The Insider (website)

 The Insider is an online publication specializing in investigative journalism, fact-checking, and exposing fake news.
 It was founded by independent Russian journalist Roman Dobrokhotov.
 The publication operates websites in both Russian and English, along with a Telegram channel, an Instagram account, two TikTok accounts, and two YouTube channels: one for on-air programs and another for edited video content.

 The Insider is published in both Russian and English.
-Roman Dobrokhotov, Christo Grozev, Sergei Kanev, Sergei Ezhov, Andrey Zayakin, and Dada Lyndell worked for The Insider.
+Roman Dobrokhotov, Christo Grozev, Sergei Kanev, Sergei Ezhov, Andrey Zayakin, and Dada Lyndell work for The Insider.

 History

 Founded in November 2013 by Roman Dobrokhotov, a member of the Solidarnost movement and a liberal-democratic journalist and political activist, The Insider’s editorial office is based in Riga, Latvia.

 Among its most notable successes, The Insider identified the FSB officers responsible for poisoning Russian opposition leader Alexei Navalny, Vladimir Kara-Murza, writer Dmitry Bykov, politician Nikita Isaev, and others.

 The Insider was the first publication to link the hacker group Fancy Bear (APT28) to GRU Unit 26165 in 2016.

 The Insider also identified the killer of Chechen refugee Zelimkhan Khangoshvili, who was assassinated in a Berlin park in 2019.
 Vadim Krasikov, an officer of the FSB spetsnaz unit Vympel, was confirmed as the hitman.
 The Insider also discovered the involvement of Vympel employees in other murders abroad.

 The Insider managed to establish that one of the most wanted criminals in Europe, former Wirecard COO Jan Marsalek, is in hiding in Russia after receiving cover documents from the Russian security services.

 The Insider also identified members of GRU Unit 29155, which is responsible for the poisoning of the Sergei and Yulia Skripals and the bombings of military depots in Bulgaria and the Czech Republic.
 A joint investigation by The Insider and CBS 60 Minutes tied these GRU officers to the “Havana Syndrome” phenomenon.
 According to the investigation, GRU officers attacked U.S. officials and intelligence officers using pulsed microwave radiation.

 Other investigations by The Insider have resulted in over 20 companies being sanctioned by the EU and the US.
 Among these were firms that provided high-precision, Taiwanese-made machine tools to the Russian military-industrial complex, accounting for 45% of such illicit imports before the investigation.

-On July 23, 2021, the Russian Ministry of Justice added “The Insider SIA,” the legal entity administering The Insider’s domain name, to its list of “foreign agents.”
+On 23 July 2021, the Russian Ministry of Justice added “The Insider SIA,” the legal entity administering The Insider’s domain name, to its list of “foreign agents.”
 On April 15, 2022, Roman Dobrokhotov, the publication’s editor-in-chief, was also included on this list.
-Subsequently, on July 15, 2022, The Insider was declared an “undesirable” organization in Russia, leading to its website being blocked in the country.
+Subsequently, on 15 July 2022, The Insider was declared an “undesirable” organization in Russia, leading to its website being blocked in the country.